Kings and Kernels in Semicomplete Compositions: Kernels

-\begin{thm} Let $k\geq 2$ be an integer.
-The problem {\sc $k$-Kernel} restricted to strong semicomplete compositions is NP-complete when $k\in \{2,3\}$, and is polynomial time solvable when $k\geq 4$. \end{thm} \begin{pf} Recall that the problem {\sc $k$-Kernel} for digraphs is NP-complete when $k\in \{2,3\}$ (see e.g. \cite{Chvatal, Hell-Hernandez-Cruz}).
-We first consider the case that $k=3$.
-Let $D$ be a digraph and construct a new digraph $Q$ by taking three copies of $D$, say $D_1, D_2, D_3$, and add all arcs from $D_1$ to $D_2$, all arcs from $D_2$ to $D_3$ and all arcs from $D_3$ to $D_1$, that is, $Q=\overrightarrow{C}_3[D, D, D]$.
-If $D$ contains a 3-kernel, say $K$, then $Q$ contains a 3-kernel as we just take the set $K$ in $D_1$.
+{\bf Part (a)} We first consider the case that $k=3$ and use the NP-completeness of the problem {\sc 3-Kernel}.
+Let $D$ be a digraph and let $Q=\overrightarrow{C}_3[D_1, D_2, D_3]$, where $D_i\cong D$.
+If $D$ contains a 3-kernel, say $K$, then $Q$ contains a 3-kernel, as we just take the set $K$ in $D_1$.
 If $Q$ contains a 3-kernel, say $K'$, then we note that $K'\subseteq V(D_i)$ for some $i \in \{1,2,3\}$.
-This implies that $K'$ is also a 3-kernel of $D$.
+This argument implies that $K'$ is also a 3-kernel of $D$.
 Therefore, $D$ contains a 3-kernel if and only if $Q$ does.
-As $Q$ is a strong semicomplete composition, this implies that the result holds for the case $k=3$.
-The case that $k=2$ can be proved similarly and we omit the details.
+As $Q$ is a strong semicomplete composition, the result holds for the case $k=3$.
+The case that $k=2$ can be proved similarly, using a digon instead of $\overrightarrow{C}_3$, so we omit the details.

 Now we consider the case that $k\geq 4$.
 Let $Q=T[H_1, \dots, H_t]$ be a strong semicomplete composition.
 By Lemmas~\ref{thmd1} and~\ref{lem11}, $Q$ has a $k$-kernel if and only if $\{u_i\}$ is a $(k-1)$-absorbent set of $T$ for some $i\in [t]$.
 It suffices to show that we can decide in polynomial time if $\{u_i\}$ is a $(k-1)$-absorbent set of $T$, where $i\in [t]$.
-Indeed, we just compute the values of $dist_{T}(x, u_i)$ for all $x\in V(T)\setminus \{u_i\}$ and check if they are at most $k-1$.
-This can be done in polynomial time by the Dijkstra's algorithm (see e.g. Theorem~3.3.7 of \cite{Bang-Jensen-Gutin}). \end{pf}
+Indeed, we just compute the values of $d_{T}(x, u_i)$ for all $x\in V(T)\setminus \{u_i\}$ and check if they are at most $k-1$.
+This can be done in polynomial time by the Dijkstra's algorithm (see e.g. Theorem~3.3.7 of \cite{Bang-Jensen-Gutin}).

+{\bf Part (b)} Let $k$ ($k\geq 2$) be an integer which is divisible by 2 or 3.
+Let $D$ be a digraph and let $Q=T[D_1, \dots, D_t]$, where $D_i\cong D$ and $T$ is a transitive tournament with vertex set $\{u_i\colon\ i\in [t]\}$.
+Clearly, $Q$ is a non-strong semicomplete composition.
+If $D$ has a $k$-kernel, say $K$, then $Q$ contains a $k$-kernel as we just take the set $K$ in $D_t$.
+If $Q$ has a $k$-kernel, say $K'$, then we have $K\subseteq V(D_t)$, and hence it is also a $k$-kernel of $D_t$, that is, $D$ contains a $k$-kernel.
+Therefore, $D$ contains a $k$-kernel if and only if $Q$ does.
+By Lemma~\ref{lem-kkernel}, the conclusion holds. \end{pf}